Why people choose universal life insurance:

 What are the benefits of universal life insurance?

 Universal life is a flexible way to get a permanent life insurance policy and build cash value.
 The premiums are flexible: you can raise or lower payments within certain limits set by the insurance company.
-It can be a solution to cover people with variable incomes because the cash value also allows them to make withdrawals and policy loans.
+It can be an option to cover people with variable incomes because the cash value also allows them to make withdrawals and policy loans.

 What are the disadvantages of universal life insurance?